awslabs/containers-cost-allocation-dashboard/terraform/terraform-aws-cca/README.md

 It contains module-specific variables, outputs, and resources.

-#### The `quicksight` Module

-The `quicksight` reusable module in the `quicksight` directory contains the Terraform IaC required to deploy:

-* The Athena workgroup
-* The QuickSight data source and dataset
-* Generate YAML file used to create the QuickSight dashboard

-It contains module-specific variables, and resources

 ### The `examples` Directory

 The `examples` directory currently includes only the `root_module` directory.